dal-yth/Fillit/README.md

 # fillit

-Our implementation of the fillit project in programming langueage c.
+Our implementation of the fillit project in programming language c.
 The objective of the project was to make a tetris piece solver.
 The solver will calculate the smallest possible square to fit the given pieces and then print the solution.
 The folder fillit_tests includes files with different tetris piece combinations to try with the solver.